hafedhmhammdi/prometheus-grafana-openshift-430/docs/02-install-operators/README.md

 ## Install Prometheus Operators

-1. Run the below command to create a namespance
+1. Run the below command to create a namespace

 ```
 oc new-project dev-gan-ns